PromisedWorlds/PWiki/docs/Debdeb System.md

 (No image as Umod is still WIP)

 - Dorau - The mystical Dorau lurks amongst the dark clouds of the outer Debdeb system.
-Thin rings cut through the sky, colored by super-compressed methane ice.
-Methane is also abundant in the atmosphere and gives this ice giant its spectacular blue and cyan stripes.
-It's a greedy planet and has snatched the dwarf planet Bis from the outer system.
+This ice giant has lots of methane in its atmosphere, turning it sea blue.
+Supersonic wind speeds create the drama here, with large storms around the equator, seeded by impact events after the capturing of Bis sent its former moons into chaos.
+If you have a good eye, you might spot its faint rings.

 (No image as Dorau is still WIP)